-David Drubin is a professor of Cell and Development in the Department of Molecular and Cell Biology.
+David Drubin is the Ernette Comby Chair in Microbiology and a professor of Cell and Development in the Department of Molecular and Cell Biology.
 His lab's research aims to elucidate the molecular mechanisms that underlie cellular morphogenesis and plasma membrane dynamics in mammalian cells and in budding yeast.
 They are studying the functions and structure-function relationships of cytoskeletal proteins involved in morphogenesis and in membrane trafficking, and are elucidating the regulatory circuitry that controls the activity of these cytoskeletal proteins.
 The approaches employed for these studies include genome-wide functional analyses, genetics and molecular genetics, biochemistry, and real-time image analysis of live cells.

 Membrane Trafficking Events in Mammalian Cells and Yeast.
 Since actin is among the most highly conserved proteins known, the results obtained from studies on yeast actin cytoskeleton are expected to be directly transferable to more complex eukaryotes including humans.
 Defects in trafficking events and cytoskeletal proteins are linked to human diseases such as cancer and neuronal degeneration.
 While the lab does many studies in budding yeast, more recently the lab began to isolate and characterize mammalian homologues of cytoskeletal proteins that they first identified and characterized in yeast.
 The Drubin lab is particularly interested in determining the roles of these proteins in endocytosis and Golgi trafficking.
 One protein, huntingtin-interacting protein 1R (Hip1R), which binds to the Huntingtin disease protein, plays a critical role in productively harnessing forces of actin polymerization for steps in membrane trafficking.